DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 Said Commander Dante, who looked like a bored child.
 This self-proclaimed emperor was known to be a lump of conceit and pride.
-He had ambition to become a hero, leading the mankind, but instead the foreign gods used it against him and let him taste humiliation of being taken a prisoner.
+He had ambition to become a hero, leading the mankind, but instead the sidhes used it against him and let him taste humiliation of being taken a prisoner.
 And the one who freed this Dante was Jeanne.

 Even though he was thankful to his rival for saving his life, but just admitting the achievements of his rival was an annoyance for him.